apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 ## Ad Hoc Invocation
 Suppose you want to invoke a REST API.

-Right click anywhere in the left side pane, select `New Request` > HTTP, give it a name and press Enter.
+Right click anywhere on the left side pane, select `New Request` > HTTP, give it a name and press Enter.

 The request is created:

 ![New HTTP Request](../../screenshots/basic-use/new-http-request.png)